crystal-lang/crystal-website/_posts/2023-03-13-llvm-opaque-pointers.md

 summary:
 ---

 Crystal 1.8, the upcoming minor release, will support LLVM's opaque pointers for the first time, allowing the compiler to be built with LLVM 15 or above.
+Additionally, this update brings a significant improvement to compilation times.

+## Pointers in LLVM

 To understand the significance of opaque pointers, let's take a look at a small sample program:

 ```crystal
 # test.cr